 About Me

 I am the David and Jane Flowerree Assistant Professor of Public Policy and Environmental Studies at Tulane University.
+On July 1, 2026, I will join the Department of Political Science at Case Western Reserve University.

 I received my PhD in Sociology from Northwestern University, where I was also affiliated with the Legal Studies Program and the Institute for Policy Research.
+Prior to joining the faculty at Tulane, I was a Postdoctoral Research Fellow at the Gerald R. Ford School of Public Policy at the University of Michigan.

 My work has been supported by the American Political Science Association, the Climate Social Science Network, and the Dispute Resolution Research Center, among others.